BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Placeholders.md

 ## 5. Using placeholders in conditions

 You can also use placeholders inside conditions.
-For this, BetonQuest provides the `variable` condition.
+For this example we use the `variable` condition.
 It resolves a placeholder and checks if the result matches a pattern.

 Open "_conditions.yml_" and add this condition: